 The Honorable Patricia de Stacy Harrison is the president and chief executive officer of the Corporation for Public Broadcasting (CPB), the leading funder of public radio and public television programming for the American people.
-Under her leadership, Ms. Harrison has strengthened public service media through the strategic focus of CPB in three important areas: Digital: CPB investments in innovation and technology; Dialogue: CPB investments in local community engagement, partnerships and service; and Diversity: CPB investments in and commitment to diversity of content, talent and service.
+Under her leadership, Ms. Harrison has strengthened public service media through the strategic focus of CPB in three important areas: Digital: CPB investments in innovation and technology; Diversity: CPB investments in and commitment to diversity of content, talent and service; and Dialogue: CPB investments in local community engagement, partnerships and service.

 To formalize this commitment, Ms. Harrison established the first Diversity and Innovation Fund for public media — radio, television, online and mobile.

 In 2011, Ms. Harrison created American Graduate: Let's Make It Happen, a nationwide public media initiative to help communities across the country identify and implement solutions to the high school dropout crisis.
-To date, over 75 stations in over 30 states, and Washington, D.C. and Puerto Rico, are working with more than 1000 local partners and schools to encourage students to stay on track to graduation.
+To date, over 80 stations in more than 30 states, Washington, D.C. and Puerto Rico, are working with more than 1,000 local partners and schools to encourage students to stay on track to graduation.

 Prior to joining CPB in 2005, Ms. Harrison served as Assistant Secretary of State for Educational and Cultural Affairs and Acting Under Secretary for Public Diplomacy and Public Affairs.
 A former entrepreneur, Ms. Harrison is a frequent speaker and writer on the subjects of leadership, communication strategy and constituency building.
 She is the recipient of many awards and honors, including the 2008 Leadership Award from the White House Initiative on Historically Black Colleges and Universities and the U.S. Secretary of State's Distinguished Service Award.
-She also sits on the boards of the National Italian American Foundation, The American University in Rome, the Meridian International Center and IREX.
+Ms. Harrison also sits on the boards of the National Italian American Foundation, the Meridian International Center and the National Parkinson Foundation.

-Ms. Harrison received her B.A. from American University, Washington D.C., and an honorary doctorate from the American University of Rome in 2002.
+Ms. Harrison received her B.A. from American University in Washington D.C. and an honorary doctorate from the American University of Rome in 2002.
 She is a former Thomas Colloquium on Free Enterprise guest lecturer at Youngstown State University in Ohio and was a visiting fellow at the Institute for Public Service of the Annenberg Public Policy Center, University of Pennsylvania, in 2002, and at the John F. Kennedy School of Government, Harvard University, in 1992.

 April 19, 2007